cyberbotics/competition-template/README.md

 ### Repository Structure

 You repository contains many folders and files.
-However, you should make modifications only in [your robot controller directory](../../tree/main/controllers/edit_me), as only this directory is taken into consideration during the evaluation process, all the other files being taken from the benchmark organizer repository.
+However, you should make modifications only in [your robot controller directory](../../tree/main/controllers/edit_me), as only this directory is taken into consideration during the evaluation process, all the other files being taken from the competition organizer repository.

 ### Supervisor